antonmry/dotfiles/private_Documents/shortcuts.md

 leader key             : ,
 <C-c>                  : exit insert mode
-?                      : backwards search
-gi                     : insert mode in the last place g;                     : go to the last place
 Ctrl + v               : column selection (I to insert, ESC to apply) set nowrap             : disable line wrapping

+## Actions and motions
-dw                     : until the start of the next word de                     : to the end of the current word ce                     : change to the end of the word O                      : Open above the line
+dw                     : until the start of the next word de                     : to the end of the current word ce                     : change to the end of the word O                      : Open above the line dtc                    : delete to the next c ci}                    : change inside the curly braces cf,                    : change forward to and include the comma di”                    : delete inside the quotes ya’                    : yank around single quotes gi                     : insert mode in the last place g;                     : go to the last place

 # Transform
 U                      : uppercase in visual
 <C-a>                  : increment a number
 <C-x>                  : decrement a number

 ## Copy and paste